Message from the President

 Vision 2030 and Priority Areas

 To fulfill our mission, we will work as financial professionals to enhance the added value provided to regional communities and our customers in industry and infrastructure, steadily implementing each initiative while respecting the views of stakeholders.
 We will take the lead in business and market creation by leveraging our ability to properly evaluate and address a broad range of risks.
-At the same time, as we respond to the COVID-19 crisis and look forward to 2030, we will fulfill our unique role in the economy and society by taking action during times of crisis and otherwise responding to social demand.
+At the same time, as we respond to the COVID-19 crisis, take steps toward carbon neutrality and look forward to 2030, we will fulfill our unique role in the economy and society by taking action during times of crisis and otherwise responding to social demand.

 Sustainability Management at the DBJ Group